PAIR-code/wordcraft/README.md

-# ✨✍️ Wordcraft
+# ♾️ DeepBrainz Copilot 🌐

-Wordcraft is an LLM-powered text editor with an emphasis on short story writing.
+DeepBrainz Copilot is an LLM-powered text editor with an emphasis on short story writing.

 [g.co/research/wordcraft](http://g.co/research/wordcraft)

-Wordcraft is a tool built by researchers at Google [PAIR](https://pair.withgoogle.com/) for writing stories with AI.
+DeepBrainz Copilot is a tool built by researchers at Google [PAIR](https://pair.withgoogle.com/) for writing stories with AI.
 The application is powered by LLMs such as [PaLM](https://developers.generativeai.google/), one of the latest generation of